 Their owners personally financed many successful businesses at some point.
 They might have used the money to cover business expenses or payroll for a couple of months.
 After all, banks tend to favor business loan applicants with “skin in the game.”
 Using your own money to keep the business alive shows the bank you are significantly less likely to let the business fail.

-The three chief factors to consider in this situation are accessibility, the risk of default, and tax complications (which we’ll get to soon).
+The three chief factors to consider in this situation are accessibility, default risk, and tax complications (which we’ll get to soon).
 Due to the vast difference in requirements (which we’ll get to in just a bit), you might be able to obtain a personal loan with more advantages than your best offers for business loans.
 And as long as the money comes from a reputable company, well, money is money.
 It’s ultimately up to you to make sure that the way you spend and organize this money does not hurt your business.

 You should also keep in mind that if you default on a personal loan, the lender might have the right to seize your personal assets.
-If you default on a business loan, on the other hand, the terms would most likely put your business assets on the line.
+On the other hand, if you default on a business loan, the terms would most likely put your business assets on the line.

 Differences in General Requirements